emmawinston/i-heart-ixi-lang/readme.md

 - The Seaside Town (coming soon)
 - N1C (unreleased for now)

 I'm now playing the [TOPLAP Moot](https://toplap.org/moot2018/) in Sheffield on the 1st of September.
-Watch this repository for my progress in building a full 8-song set throughout July (it's fine, I work fast).
+Watch this repository for my progress in building a full live set throughout July (it's fine, I work fast).

 Can you live-code pop music?
 I'm going to try.